-Rim brakes were the standard for both road riders and off-road riders for decades.
+Rim brakes have been the standard for both road riders and off-road riders for decades.
 They are lightweight and simple.
 Rim brakes can provide strong braking performance when they’re properly set up and adjusted.

-Over the past few years, many competitive road cyclists have moved away from rim brakes for these reasons.
+Over the past few years, many competitive road cyclists have moved away from rim brakes.
 Mountain bikers stopped using rim brakes a couple of decades ago.
 Having said that, rim brakes are more than sufficient for the vast majority of casual riders.

-Rim brakes come in a number of designs.
 They all work more or less the same way.
 The main differences are where the caliper mounts and whether the caliper is comprised of one piece or two pieces.
-In the following sections, we’ll outline some of the more common designs and list some pros and cons.

 Single Pivot Caliper Rim Brakes